stackblitz/docs/docs/guides/codeflow/integrating-codeflow-ide.md

 # {{ $frontmatter.title }}

-This page walks you through integrating Codeflow IDE into your project - either by adding a button that opens the repository or by installing CodeflowApp staging bot.
+This page covers integrating Codeflow IDE into your project - either by adding a button that opens the repository or by installing CodeflowApp staging bot.

 ## What is Codeflow IDE?